hageyahhoo/Agile2020/proposal.md

 ⭐️Transform the organization with built-in experiments and learnings
 3) Expanded our activities toward engineering management improvement.
 We experimented "Learning Session" and utilizing Test Automation for resiliency.
 Through these activities, we transformed us as a team of "Transformational Leaders".

+⭐️
+The key characteristic of we SET team is experimenting frequently and flexibly based on what we learned from global conferences like Agile20XX, articles, popular open-sourced tools, and so forth.
+Additionally, we are always aiming at contribution to our company and business.
+It's not too much to say that we are always pursuing "best for our users and business" fiercely and relentlessly with a series of experiments.